Maidstone United F.C. (1897): Decline and collapse

 By this time, the club was lurching into serious financial problems.
 It had spent large sums getting into the Football League and the outlay continued after the promotion.
 Running costs were unsustainable, and attendances were falling as a result of Maidstone's disappointing form in the 1990–91 season, and the onset of a recession.
 The club's finances spiralled out of control, with large debts being run up.
 The club then took a massive gamble, and without any planning permission, purchased a piece of land east of Maidstone for £400,000 with a view to building a new stadium on it.
 By being able to return to Maidstone, the club believed it would be able to afford to continue in the Football League.
 However, the gamble did not pay off and the club's planning application to build on the land was turned down by the council.

 The entire squad of players was put up for sale to raise cash in an attempt to save the club.
 During the 1991–92 season, the club itself was put on the market.
 With huge debts, no ground and a poor team, there was little interest, although a consortium from the north east wanted to buy the club, move it to Tyneside and merge it with Newcastle Blue Star F.C.

 On the football side, Graham Carr was sacked after a poor run of results at the start of the 1991–92 season, and Bill Williams had little success in trying to improve Maidstone's results when he returned for another spell as manager, standing down after just four months.
 His assistant Clive Walker (not to be confused with the former Chelsea player) took over, and managed to keep the Stones off the foot of the table.
-Walker's managerial skills, combined with the efforts of the few capable players left at the club (notably a young Gary Breen, goalkeeper Iain Hesford, defender Bradley Sandeman and winger Liburd Henry) saw them through, although debts remained huge and the threat of being forced out of the Football League remained.
+Walker's managerial skills, combined with the efforts of the few capable players left at the club (notably young Gary Breen and Dean Heath, goalkeeper Iain Hesford, defender Bradley Sandeman and winger Liburd Henry) saw them through, although debts remained huge and the threat of being forced out of the Football League remained.

 There was no threat of relegation in 1992 as the Football League was taking an additional member that season.
 Maidstone finished 18th of 22 clubs in the Fourth Division, after the 23rd club, Aldershot, had been declared bankrupt and forced to resign from the league on 25 March 1992 after playing 36 games, results of which were declared void.